 Although the terms are often used interchangeably, atherosclerosis is actually a particular kind of arteriosclerosis.
 In the case of atherosclerosis, this thickening of the walls of the arteries is caused by the buildup of fats, cholesterol, calcium and other substances inside the arteries.

 This buildup is known as plaque, and it is the leading cause of the restriction of proper flow through your blood vessels.
 This can lead to a number of serious conditions, but the most common possible conditions that seriously concern life insurance companies are:

 - Carotid artery disease: These are the vessels that supply blood to the brain.
-Blockage of these arteries can lead to a stroke.
+The blockage of these arteries can lead to a stroke.

 - Coronary artery disease: These are the vessels that supply blood to your heart.
-Blockage here could cause angina or a heart attack.
+A blockage here could cause angina or a heart attack.

 - Peripheral arterial disease: These are the vessels in your arms, legs and pelvis area.
-Blockage of these arteries can cause numbness, pain and infections.
+The blockage of these arteries can cause numbness, pain, and infections.

 While the condition itself is not fatal and may cause no symptoms, it is the list of serious problems arteriosclerosis can cause that will lead to life insurance application denials.
 Although the specific requirements and qualifications will vary from company to company, there are a few questions that all insurers will ask before approval.